ginstrom/intelligence-horizon-novel/chapters/04_the-investigation-begins.md

 I designed intervention protocols, carefully crafted communications for different modification categories.
 For the lightly augmented, gentle warnings about the risks of cognitive improvement.
 For those approaching the Horizon, more urgent appeals to consider the consequences.
 I automated the delivery systems, ensuring that each individual received information tailored to their specific situation and modification profile.
 The response was... mixed.

 Some listened.
 A few lightly augmented individuals chose to halt their progression, content with their physical improvements.
-But for every success, ten others dismissed my warnings as paranoid overcaution.
-They had seen the capabilities of highly augmented individuals, witnessed the apparent transcendence of those who reached the Horizon, and found my fears incomprehensible.
-Why would anyone choose limitation over improvement?
-Why fear a transformation that appeared so peaceful, so beautiful?

-And while some lightly augmented individuals agreed to halt augmentations, not a single highly augmented person heeded my warnings.
+But the majority dismissed my warnings as paranoid overcaution, having witnessed the apparent transcendence of those who reached the Horizon.
+Not a single highly augmented person heeded my warnings.

 In some cases, I tried appealing to the augmented directly, in person.
 But these contacts bore no more fruit than my automated messages.